App Comparison

 Verdict

-Want AI logging backed by the world's best food data, with coaching and no ads?
+Looking for AI logging backed by coaching, without the instability or the ads?
 Fuel combines correctable AI logging with daily coaching, Apple Watch support, and a clean experience — at a fraction of MFP Premium's price.